 During the global pandemic, the use of virtual meeting platforms increased significantly, and in-person job interviews were replaced by video technology.
 While many companies have now returned office, many are still operating a blended approach when it comes to interviews.

-We want to offer support, so that if your next interview is virtual, you're ready to nail it.
+As a leading IT talent partner in the Europe, we want to offer support so that if your next interview is virtual, you're ready to nail it.

 Take time to research the company, interviewer and role for which you’re applying for.
 This is just as important for a virtual interview as it is for an in-person one.
 Do your research, write out thoughtful questions and be up to date on the company’s news.

 Talking points are helpful in any interview situation – but even more so in video interviews, which can be more awkward.
 Making the conversation as natural as possible will be vital in helping you feel comfortable and sound less robotic or monotone.
 If you need to do a few dry runs with a family member or friend to get comfortable, then do it.
 The more practice beforehand, the better.

 A major benefit of working remotely is that employees don’t have to dress according to a dress code each morning.
 But, if you have an interview, you want to make sure you show up and dress the part.
 So, treat your virtual interview, in terms of formality, the same as an in-person interview.

 3. Test your technology